Electra (Sophocles play): Reception

 Scene from a 2010 Spanish production: the chorus is the women of Mycenae; Electra is at far right.

+Roman writer Cicero considered Electra a masterpiece, and the work is also viewed favorably among modern critics and scholars.

+Many modern scholars consider the dichotomy between the two main characters.
+They draw attention to this common trope in Sophocles' writing—putting two characters who are completely different in a scene at the same time to dramatize their differences.

-Roman writer Cicero considered Electra to be a masterpiece, and the work is also viewed favorably among modern critics and scholars.
-In The Reader's Encyclopedia of World Drama, John Gassner and Edward Quinn argued that its "simple device of delaying the recognition between brother and sister produces a series of brilliant scenes which display Electra's heroic resolution under constant attack."
-Of the titular character, Edith Hall also wrote, "Sophocles certainly found an effective dramatic vehicle in this remarkable figure, driven by deprivation and cruelty into near-psychotic extremes of behavior; no other character in his extant dramas dominates the stage to such an extent."
+In The Reader's Encyclopedia of World Drama, John Gassner and Edward Quinn argue that its "simple device of delaying the recognition between brother and sister produces a series of brilliant scenes which display Electra's heroic resolution under constant attack."
+Of the titular character, Edith Hall wrote, "Sophocles certainly found an effective dramatic vehicle in this remarkable figure, driven by deprivation and cruelty into near-psychotic extremes of behavior; no other character in his extant dramas dominates the stage to such an extent."
 L.A.
 Post noted that the play was "unique among Greek tragedies for its emphasis on action."
+For John Woodard, the parallel in order to dramatize reactions is drawn between many of the characters, not just Electra and Orestes.